The Crossroads of Culture, Art and Religion

-The program costs $4700.
-This amount includes accommodations in Rome, Pompeii/Sorrento, Assisi and Florence.
-All hotels have traditionally provided us with free breakfast.
-Other costs covered by the program include local transportation (buses and metros) and inter-city travel (trains and buses), entry fees for course-based archaeological sites, museums, tuition (6 credit hours), medical insurance and a group dinner.
+The program costs $4300 (does not include airfare).
+This amount includes accommodations in Rome, Florence and Bologna along with free breakfasts offered at the hotels.
+Rome’s housing does not include meals.
+Other costs covered by the program include local transportation (buses and metros) and inter-city travel (trains and buses), entry fees for course-based archaeological sites, museums, gallerias, tuition (6 credit hours), and medical insurance.

 The program fee does not include airfare, meals, or personal expenditures.
-Students will need money for food, entertainment, and optional week-end daytrips.
+Students will also need funds for food, entertainment, and optional week-end daytrips.
 There are nearby grocery stores and a common refrigerator and kitchen is provided in student housing.
-Students choosing to travel to Blue Capri Island need to budget for ferry costs (about 17 euros each way) and other fees for entertainment on the island such as boat fees for the Blue Grotto (approx. 12 euros).
-Students should research their desired activities and food expenses in order to effectively construct their budget.
+Students should research their desired activities and food expenses BEFORE arriving in Rome in order to effectively construct their budget.
 Internet travel sites and guide books are helpful resources for planning a budget abroad.

 All program fees must be submitted to the Center for International Education in Mercy Hall Room 301.

-All students participating in study abroad programs are required to pay Center for International Education a fee of $300.00.
-This amount will be billed separately from the Italy program.
+All students participating in study abroad programs are required to pay the university study abroad fee of $300.
+This amount will be billed separately by Student Finance.

-Note: Because certain hotels are paid directly by the University in euros rather than dollars, if the euro strengthens against the dollar to 1.00 or higher, students may be asked to pay an additional surcharge (not exceeding $250) on or before April 15.
+Note: Because certain hotels are paid directly by the University in euros rather than dollars, if the euro strengthens against the dollar to 1.30 or higher, students may be asked to pay an additional surcharge on or before April 15.
 Students, who are unable or unwilling to pay the surcharge, may opt out of field excursions that require hotel stays.

 The program is subject to cancellation in the event of a natural disaster, destabilization of the political atmosphere, or insufficient enrollment.
 In the event of cancellation, all monies will be refunded.
 In light of the above-mentioned reasons, students should avoid purchasing non-refundable airfare until they are informed that the program will move forward (typically around March 1).

 While in Rome, our housing will consist of shared rooms on the campus of St. John’s University, Collegio Leoniano (via Marcantonio Colonna 21, 00192 Roma, near Vatican City and Piazza diPopolo).
 It is located a block from the metro station, Lepanto, and within ten-minute walking distance of historic old Rome and Vatican City.
-For longer excursions in Pompeii/Sorrento, Assisi, Florence, we will be staying in hotels with easy access to the old cities and archaeological sites.
+For excursions in Florence and Bologna, we will be staying in hotels within the historic city centers.